Theodore McKee: Education

 McKee received a Bachelor of Arts degree from the State University of New York at Cortland in 1969 and earned his Juris Doctor from Syracuse University College of Law where he was an honor student graduating in 1975 magna cum laude and as a member of the Order of the Coif and the Justinian Honor Society.

 Legal career

 McKee was in private practice in Philadelphia, Pennsylvania from 1975 to 1977.
 From 1977 to 1980 he served as an Assistant United States Attorney in the Eastern District of Pennsylvania.
 He began in the General Crimes Unit, moved to the Narcotics and Firearms Unit, and finally worked in the Political Corruption Unit.
 In his first year as an AUSA, McKee investigated allegations of police brutality before a special grand jury, as part of a nationwide probe into police brutality by the United States Civil Rights Commission.

 In 1980, McKee became a Deputy City Solicitor in the Philadelphia City Solicitor's office, where he remained until 1983 when he became General Counsel for the Philadelphia Parking Authority.

+From 1980 to 1991, McKee was a lecturer at Rutgers Law School.